Get started with Splunk Observability Cloud 🔗

 Gather all the data from your environment in Observability Cloud to achieve full-stack observability.
 For information about how to get data in, see Get data into Splunk Observability Cloud.

-As a part of getting data in, make sure to consider bringing in data in a way that enables Related Content in Splunk Observability Cloud, a feature that automatically correlates data between different views within Observability Cloud.
-When enabled, the Related Content bar displays automatically when a you select a relevant element and lets you take a data-driven investigative approach.
+As a part of getting data in, make sure to consider bringing in data in a way that allows Related Content in Splunk Observability Cloud, a feature that automatically correlates data between different views within Observability Cloud.
+When turned on, the Related Content bar displays automatically when a you select a relevant element and lets you take a data-driven investigative approach.

 3. Explore and analyze your data 🔗